Last Updated on: 8th November 2023, 04:38 pm

-That’s partly because parrots have small intestinal openings.
-Anything that passes through the gizzard and to the rest of the digestive system will travel more slowly.
-This allows grit to stay put inside of your bird, instead of passing on.
-When it accumulates, and the parrot consumes more grit than it can expel out, this can lead to digestive blockages.
-Such issues then make it difficult or impossible for your parrot to:
+That’s partly because parrots have small intestinal openings, so anything that passes through the gizzard and to the rest of the digestive system will travel slower.

+Any grit will remain inside the parrot instead of passing on.
+When it accumulates, and the parrot consumes more grit than it can expel, this can lead to digestive blockages, like impaction.

 Do Parrots Need Gravel?

 Some wild parrots eat soil or clay to aid digestion.
 According to the University of California Medical School, Peruvian Amazon rainforest parrots eat grit frequently.